pwhittlesea/pwhittlesea.github.com/content/posts/2024-07-21-project-decomposition/index.md

 1. Try and do this collaboratively.
    Every member of the team member should be present.
-2. Whiteboards are my go to for anything like this but this requires a co-located team who can come to the office.
+2. Whiteboards are my go to for anything like this, but this requires a co-located team who can come to the office.
    A shared space like a Confluence page/Word document will do.
 3. This is a living document.
    Change it as you see fit throughout the project.
-   Security team changed their systems so now you need to push logs into Azure Sentinel?
+   Security team changed their systems, so now you need to push logs into Azure Sentinel?
    Add a slice.
 4. There is no limit on how many lines you should draw.
    I've seen teams do one-per-card.
    I've seen teams do one-per-project.
    This is a resource for the team, by the team.
 5. Don't force it if you don't need it.

-*[B2C]: Business-to-Consumer
-*[WAF]: Web Application Firewall

-{:footnotes}